oracle/wookiee/README.md

 hundredth time because your cycles are more important, dang it!
 * ...want the new intern to be able to create their own new Services using a really simple template with tons of examples since your company runs all their Services on one framework
-* ...would rather focus on the functionality of your Akka Actors than worrying about linking up health checks, starting everything up, and sending out PoisonPills on shutdown
+* ...would rather focus on the functionality of your Actors than worrying about linking up health checks, starting everything up, and sending out PoisonPills on shutdown
 * ...have no appetite for creating a new logger variable for every single class you want to hear from
 * ...need to integrate a new technology but find it unsavory to write thirty lines of